-- Either all, or a major portion, of the engaged scholarship will be/have been accomplished while the nominee serves as a faculty member here at SF State University.
+- Either all, or a major portion, of the engaged scholarship will be/have been accomplished while the nominee serves as faculty/lecturer here at SF State University.

-- Proposal content must explicitly illustrate either a new project or an ongoing one that seeks funding support.
+- Proposal content must explicitly illustrate either a new project or one that is ongoing

-- The focus of this award relates to collaboration yet recipients may conduct research that is not specific to an identifiable community partner but projects must be community-based.
+- Award focus: Collaboration!
+Recipients may conduct research that is not specific to an identifiable community partner but projects must be community-based.
 In this case, content of the nomination must be explicit regarding impact to a specific community of interest regarding benefits, values, contributions to change, progress, etc. (direct or indirect).

-- Impact is an important criteria in determining the recipient of this award.
-For this reason, nominations reflecting collaborations with longer track records are preferred over those of shorter duration.
+- Collaborations with longer track records of at least 2 years are preferred over those of shorter duration.

-- Proposed budget items: funds should support research/creative work endeavors.
-Faculty Compensation: Funds may be used to compensate the faculty member who develops and implements the grant-funded activity.
+- Faculty Compensation: Funds may be used to compensate the faculty member who develops and implements the grant-funded activity.
 Compensation is subject to taxation and tax withholding.VIEW ADDITIONAL ALLOWABLE & NON-ALLOWABLE COSTS